junxit/us-congress-bills-115/metadata.md

 - 2018-02-26 — Introduced in House
 - 2018-02-26 — Introduced in House
 - 2018-02-26 — Referred to the House Committee on Homeland Security.
+- 2018-03-01 — Referred to the Subcommittee on Transportation and Protective Security.
+- 2018-03-07 — Committee Consideration and Mark-up Session Held.
+- 2018-03-07 — Ordered to be Reported by Unanimous Consent.
+- 2018-03-07 — Subcommittee on Transportation and Protective Security Discharged.
+- 2018-03-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-03-19 — Considered under suspension of the rules. (consideration: CR H1673-1675; text: CR H1673)
+- 2018-03-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5089.
+- 2018-03-19 — Mr. Bacon moved to suspend the rules and pass the bill, as amended.
+- 2018-03-19 — Placed on the Union Calendar, Calendar No. 460.
+- 2018-03-19 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-604.
+- 2018-03-19 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-604.